Why irregular periods should not be ignored at any age

-Females with PCOS do not release an egg, or ovulate, regularly; therefore, they do not get regular menstrual periods.
+Women with PCOS do not release an egg, or ovulate, regularly.
+Therefore, they do not get regular menstrual periods.
 PCOS can cause many additional health issues, including infertility.
 A doctor may recommend you take oral contraceptives.

 “Birth control pills are often prescribed to lower a patient’s hormone levels to a normal range and regulate periods,” says Dr. Monique Jones, an OB/GYN with Advocate South Suburban Hospital in Hazel Crest, Ill.
 “Oral contraceptives also lessen other problems associated with PCOS and prevent excess cysts from forming.”

-Patients with PCOS often have acne, small benign (non-cancerous ovarian cysts), weight gain and an onset of excess facial and body hair growth (hirsutism) or even hair loss.
-They can also experience painful cramps that accompany their period when they have one, says Dr. Jones.
+Patients with PCOS often have acne, benign ovarian cysts, weight gain and an onset of excess facial and body hair growth or even hair loss.
+They can also experience painful cramps that accompany their period when they have one, Dr. Jones says.

-“However, with PCOS, what is thought to be a period is actually often not a true period, because ovulation has not occurred,” says Dr. Jones.
+“However, with PCOS, what is thought to be a period is actually often not a true period, because ovulation has not occurred,” she says.
 “When a female does not have regular ovulation, the uterine lining is not shed, and that causes the lining to grow thicker than normal.
 This can cause heavy and erratic bleeding and can eventually lead to additional health problems, including endometriosis and even endometrial cancer.”

-A person should not be on birth control pills if she has blood clots (or a family history of blood clots), certain types of migraine headaches, certain types of heart disease, high blood pressure not medically controlled, liver disease or if she smokes.
+A person should not be on birth control pills if she has blood clots (or a family history of blood clots), certain types of migraine headaches, certain types of heart disease, high blood pressure not medically controlled, liver disease or if she smokes, Dr. Jones says.